oliversen/chatgpt-docstrings/README.md

 ### Command

-Open the Command Palette (F1) and type “Generate Docstring”.
+Open the Command Palette (F1) and type `Generate Docstring`.

 ### Context Menu

-Right click in the Text Editor area and choose “Generate Docstring”.
+Right click in the Text Editor area and choose `Generate Docstring`.

 ### Keyboard Shortcut